heyajohnny/afvalinfo/README.md

 - is_collection_date_today.
 This will return true if the collection date is today and false if the collection date is not today.
 - hidden.
 This will return true on error or if the date is outside of range of the 'timespanindays' value.
 On any other occasion it will return true.

-Example for attribute usage of attributes.
+Example for usage of attributes.
 This example creates a new sensor with the attribute value 'days_until_collection_date' of the sensor 'sensor.afvalinfo_papier':
 ```yaml
 - platform: template
     sensors: